A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Numerical Results

-We consider the case of multiple \gls{UE}s in the network.
+We consider the case of multiple \gls{MU}s in the network.
 Both centralized and distributed relay selection policies were proposed.
-We consider $|\mathcal{S}|=16$ locations in the network and we study the complexity as well as the performance of both distributed and centralized relay selection solutions.
+For evaluating these algorithms we consider $|\mathcal{S}|=16$ locations in the network and we study the complexity as well as the performance of both distributed and centralized relay selection solutions.